kinnarps/KIN/table/README.md

 * `sortby`	: Parameter that contains the column data name
 * `sortdirection`: Parameter containing either asc or desc depening on which arrow the user clicked on

+## Description of toggle panel column
+Option 4 for column type will add an expandable panel below each row.
+Same as option type 1 except it will need a callback function for populating the panel with data.
+Important that the callback function is sent as a string.
+See exampel below.
+* `panelcallback` : The callback that should be called, must be a string.

 ## Methods
 * `KIN.table.update` : Re-paints the table
 * `KIN.table.addurlparameter(key,value)` : Adds additional parameters to the update request